-Assessment task 2, 3, and 4 are assessed on a 100-point scale in three intervals:
+Assessment tasks 2 and 3 are assessed on a 100-point scale in three intervals:

-- Pass with distinction: $\geq 80\% = 100$ points,

-- Pass: $\geq 60\%$ 80% = 60 points,

-- Weak: 60% = 0 points.
+- Pass with distinction: equal to or more than 80% = 100 points. - Pass: equal to or more than 60%, but less than 80% = 60 points. - Weak: less than 60% = 0 points.

-The student is responsible for completing the course's assessment tasks: that a sufficient amount of course points is earned and a passing course grade is obtained.
-The course's final assessment task (Assessment task 1) can be taken twice with previously collected points from other assessment tasks (Assessment task 2, 3 and 4):

-1) during the course's first scheduled occasion; and, if a passing result (at least 50 course points) was not achieved at the first occasion, 2) at the course's second, scheduled occasion.
+The student is responsible for completing the assessment tasks of the course: that a sufficient amount of course points is earned and a passing course grade is obtained.
+The final assessment task of the course can be taken twice: 1) during the course's first scheduled occasion; and, if a passing result (at least 50 course points) was not achieved at the first occasion, 2) at the course's second, scheduled occasion.
 All other assessment tasks are offered once during the course.